jboss-developer/jboss-picketlink-quickstarts/picketlink-authorization-rs-rbac/README.md

 ===============================
 Author: Pedro Igor
 Level: Intermediate
-Technologies: CDI, PicketLink, Apache Deltaspike, JAX-RS
+Technologies: CDI, PicketLink, DeltaSpike, JAX-RS
 Summary: Basic example that demonstrates how to use RBAC to your JAX-RS Endpoints
 Source: <https://github.com/jboss-developer/jboss-picketlink-quickstarts/>